British Rail Class 231

-The British Rail Class 231 is a class of eleven diesel-electric multiple units of the FLIRT family, which have been built for Transport for Wales by Swiss rolling stock manufacturer Stadler Rail.
+The British Rail Class 231 is a class of eleven diesel-electric multiple units of the FLIRT family, which were built for Transport for Wales by Swiss rolling stock manufacturer Stadler Rail.
 The first units entered service on 18 January 2023.
+The entire class is due to be converted into bi-mode multiple units.

 History

 The previous Wales & Borders rail franchise operator, KeolisAmey Wales ordered the new trains.
 Although KeolisAmey was removed as the franchise operator and replaced by an operator of last resort Transport for Wales Rail, owned by the Welsh Government, the scheduled full fleet replacement continued.

 The units began testing in Switzerland in July 2021 and in November 2021 the first two units were delivered to Cardiff Canton depot.

 Operators

 Transport for Wales

 The Class 231 units are currently used for services on the Rhymney line and the Vale of Glamorgan Line.
 They mostly operate between Rhymney/Bargoed and Barry Island from Mondays to Saturdays, and between Rhymney/Caerphilly and Barry Island on Sundays.

 Sometimes they operate on other valleys lines as well such as the Merthyr/Aberdare Lines, the City Line and the Treherbert Line.

 It is expected that they will operate the following services from around late 2025 or early 2026: